felixleopoldo/cstrees/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.